-Background to Weightmedics - Edgware Road
+Background to Weightmedics - Richmond

-Weightmedics - Edgware Road is a slimming clinic that is part of the Weightmedics chain of clinics.
-It is situated on the first floor of 406 Edgware Road, close to the tube station and local bus stops.
+Richmond is a slimming clinic that is part of the Weightmedics chain of clinics, and is located in Richmond, South West London.
+There are a total of four registered locations.

+Three locations (including this one) have been previously inspected and rated.
+One location is newly registered and is yet to be inspected and rated.
+The previous inspection report for this location was viewed in preparation for this inspection.

+The clinic consists of a first floor reception area and consulting room and a staff office on the second floor.
+It is very close to Richmond rail and underground station, and local bus stops.
 Parking in the local area is limited.
-There are a total of four registered locations.
-Three locations have been previously inspected and rated.
-This location has newly registered with CQC and this is the first inspection.

-The clinic consists of a reception area, a consulting room and a staff office on the first floor of 406 Edgware Road.
-Parking in the local area is limited and the building does not have step free access.
-Weightmedics - Edgware Road is open for face to face consultations on Mondays, Tuesday, Wednesdays, Thursdays, and Saturdays.
+Richmond is open for face to face consultations on Tuesdays, Thursdays, Fridays, and Saturdays.
 People can also access video consultations with a doctor or a patient care manager seven days a week.